The Bankrate promise

 If you have a home or property that you have made payments on, you can take out a loan or a line of credit that allows you to turn your equity into cash.
 In the case of a home equity loan and a home equity line of credit (HELOC), both act as a second mortgage and use your home as collateral.

 A home equity loan will be paid out in a lump sum, whereas HELOC operates more like a credit card, giving you money on an as-needed basis.
 You will have to pay closing costs from refinancing, but it is an option that does not require perfect credit for competitive rates.
-Still, this option is best suited if you need a considerable amount of money, otherwise, it’s not worth going through the whole process.
+Still, this option is best suited if you need a considerable amount of money and have built up a significant amount of equity in your home.

 4. Consider using a buy now, pay later (BNPL) loan